Skip to main content

 How does the equitable distribution requirement for micro-purchases work?

-Even though micro-purchases ($10,000 and under) do not require competitive quotes, the regulation requires them to be distributed equitably among qualified suppliers when practicable.
-In practice, this means not always purchasing from the same vendor for every micro-purchase — organizations should rotate among qualified vendors and document the rotation practice in their procurement policy.
+Even though micro-purchases do not require competitive quotes when the price is reasonable, the regulation requires them to be distributed equitably among qualified suppliers when practicable.
+In practice, this means not always purchasing from the same vendor for every micro-purchase - organizations should rotate among qualified vendors and document the rotation practice in their procurement policy.

 Q&A